sobhonium/Forest-scene-Reconstruction-Rocnet/data/preprocessing/readme.md

 >> labels = 0
 >> save ("label_data1.mat", "labels")

 I selected 0 as I only have one class right now.
-It can be other numbers based on the class number of the sample'sinterest.
+It can be other numbers based on the class number of the sample of interest.

-- The saved files should be put in the ./data/forest and they create only one sample. for the other samples I should do the same and go and save 3 files and come back and put them in this folder.
+- The saved files ```op_data1.mat, label_data1.mat, fea_data1.mat``` should be put in the ```./data/forest``` and they create/represent only one sample.
+For the other samples you should do the same and go and save 3 files and come back and put them in this folder again.

 - In Juncheng notebook, I should add some changes from ./data/train_1 to ./data/forest (already done with a copy of its notebook and did these changes in that notebook).
+I already change this in here and no need to change anything right now.

 I'm not quite sure about this configuration (saving and loading in matalb) but it is actually the closest to my understanding... (maybe I should ask).

-Then I should go to the notebook provided and use the  folder name for that from data/train_1 --->./data/forest (already done)
+Then I should go to the training [notebook](../../train_nb-128-32-Forest.ipynb) provided and change the  folder name for that from ```data/train_1 --->./data/forest``` (already done)

-* If you have trouble understanding the shapes see one example from ./data/test_1 and load them on matlab to see their size and names inside them and save similarly.

-* also be sure about the file's name since Juncheng is reading files name with these format mentioned and only number at the end of them change.
+* also be sure about the file's name since Juncheng is reading files name with these format mentioned and only number at the end of them changed: ```op_data1, op_data2, op_data3,...```

-* Sometimes you need to zip fea_data1.mat and download it to your local folder and use it.
+* Sometimes you need to zip fea_data1.mat and download it to your local folder and use it (if you're using MATLAB web)!
 This should be done since the size of fea_data1.mat is changing when I downlod it.
-Don't know why!
+Don't know why!!!

+* Now, you are good to train the Rocnet Model (on the sample data you provided) by running training [notebook](../../train_nb-128-32-Forest.ipynb).

 ## Next
 The data put in folder ```./data/forest``` is ready to be trained with a model.
 The notebook []() can be run and the training model can be obtained.